FINGU-GRINDA/runfix-container/docs/app/page.md

 - [x] translation that can be added on existing html
 - [x] support for remote translation server with caching
 - [x] swapable translation function / model
-- [ ] add support for context when doing translation, context will be infered from project description
-- [ ] logging of translation, to see which translation is used and how many times
-- [ ] run and generate translation on build times instead of runtime